vjda/nexus3-casc-cli/README.md

   * cleanup policies
   * routing rules
   * repositories for all formats (_maven2, npm, docker_, etc) and types (_hosted, remote_ and _group_)
-  * custom internal users
+  * internal users
   * custom roles
   * custom privileges
+  * scheduled tasks
   * LDAP connections (not available yet but in a near future :sunglasses: )
 * Deleting any unknown configuration for items like...
   * blob stores
   * content selectors
-  * clean up policies
+  * cleanup policies
   * routing rules
   * repositories
-  * LDAP connections (not available yet)
-  * local users (_anonymous_ and _admin_ users will be ignored)
+  * internal users (_anonymous_ and _admin_ users will be ignored)
   * custom roles (built-in roles will be ignored)
   * custom privileges (built-in privileges will be ignored)
+  * scheduled tasks
+  * LDAP connections (not available yet)

 ## How it works

 Nexus 3 provides a powerful [scripting API](https://help.sonatype.com/repomanager3/rest-and-integration-api/script-api) to simplify provisioning and executing other complex tasks.
 These scripts are written in Groovy language.

 Nexus3CasC takes advantage of this capability to inject some scripts in Nexus 3 using its API rest.
-It also reads the configuration from YAML files, connect to the Nexus 3 server and uses its API to invoke every script sending the configuration values as input arguments.
+It also reads the configuration from YAML files, connects to the Nexus 3 server and uses its API to invoke every script sending the configuration values as input arguments.

 The CLI is written in python 3.8 and the scripts for Nexus 3 are written in Groovy.